essex-lab/ProtoMS/doc/.man/compilation.rst

 * ProtoMS performs string manipulation using the ``len`` function.
 In addition, the string manipulation assumes the same string handling behaviour as the GNU Fortran compiler (g77), so there is the possibility of strange formatting bugs when using different compilers.

 * The ``Date`` and ``Time`` Fortran 90 intrinsic subroutine is used to get the current time.
 This is used to provide a default seed to the random number generator.
-This can be removed by commenting out the relavant lines in ``getoptions.F``, though you will need to provide a random number seed manually.
+This can be removed by commenting out the relevant lines in ``getoptions.F``, though you will need to provide a random number seed manually.

 =================